Choosing between HubSpot and Salesforce for your CRM comes down to five questions:

 Can I use ZoomInfo with both HubSpot and Salesforce?

 Yes.
 ZoomInfo has native integrations with both platforms and supports Microsoft Dynamics 365, Snowflake, Outreach, Salesloft, and 120+ other tools.
 The same data and intelligence layer works regardless of your CRM choice.
-API access is included in all relevant plans, and the MCP server enables ZoomInfo data to flow into any AI agent or custom application.
+The Enterprise API is included in all relevant plans, and the ZoomInfo MCP server enables ZoomInfo data to flow into any AI agent or custom application.

 Which platform is best for a company with under 200 employees?

-ZoomInfo complements either choice by providing the B2B data and buyer intelligence that accelerate pipeline regardless of company size.
+ZoomInfo complements either choice by providing the verified B2B data and buyer intelligence that accelerate pipeline regardless of company size.
+ZoomInfo Lite offers a permanent free tier with 10 monthly export credits to start.

 How do the platforms handle data quality?